One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Experimental Details

 In practice, when the prediction set \(\hat{Y}\) is empty (for instance, total failure), we set recall, precision, sample-F1, and IoU to zero.
 We use the function-level localization result of different methods and apply the patch generation backend in Agentless \cite{xia2024agentless} to generate patches.
-Resolved(\%) denotes the percentage of samples that pass all test units after applying the patch.
+Resolved(\%) denotes the percentage of samples that pass all test units after applying the patch in Table~\ref{tab:resolve}.

 \paragraph{Implementation} When the response exceeds the maximum length, we clip and force the agent to stop, and we give zero as its score.
 When the agent exceeds the maximum tool-calling times (which is 12), we add \textbf{``You must not call tools anymore, and you must give the final answer"} to the tool's response.
 Most of the time, the agent will stop calling tools and generate the final response.
 If not, we force it to stop and give zero as its score.
-Note that when the maximum tool-calling times is not achieved and the final answer is generated, the agent loop will stop automatically.
-The aforementioned process is an automatic agentic framework, which allows the agent to explore in the environments with little constraints. \paragraph{Preventing Data Leakage} It is a widespread concern that data leakage at the pre-training phase threatens the validity of post-training methods.
-Nevertheless, we exclude this concern by results in Tabel.~\ref{tab:agent_comparison_pro}.
-The SWE-bench\_Pro dataset was published in 2025, while the Qwen2.5 series were published in 2024.
-Moreover, we exclude the samples in the training dataset if the repository also appears in SWE-bench\_Verified or SWE-bench\_Pro. \paragraph{Language Server} In practice, we apply a Python language server to extract the definition code corresponding to an invoked symbol within a repository.
+Note that when the maximum tool-calling times are not achieved, and the final answer is generated, the agent loop will stop automatically.
+The aforementioned process is an automatic agentic framework, which allows the agent to explore environments with few constraints.

+\paragraph{Language Server} In practice, we apply a Python language server, Pyright \cite{pyright}, to extract the definition code corresponding to an invoked symbol within a repository.
 However, the presence of monkey patches—runtime modifications to the repository—and dynamic imports can degrade the performance of the language server, as its functionality relies on static analysis techniques such as abstract syntax trees and symbol tables.
 When such circumstances occur, the tool returns an error message indicating that the definition of the current symbol cannot be located due to unknown reasons.
 Nevertheless, in our empirical evaluation, we did not observe any instances of monkey patching or dynamic imports within the analyzed datasets.